 "Dr Wilcox's experience has required him to communicate complex scientific and regulatory information to business partners in a clear manner, gaining alignment with both internal and external stakeholders, enabling the development of science-based strategic plans to address safety/regulatory issues," said Dr. Traynor, "These qualities will aid him in building on the legacy of his predecessor, Dr. Smith.
 We are grateful to Dr. Smith for his 14 years of service to the industry.
 RIFM has experienced significant evolution during his tenure."

 RIFM is the international scientific authority for the safe use of fragrance materials.
 RIFM generates, evaluates and distributes scientific data on the safety assessment of fragrance raw materials found in personal and household care products.
 Through extensive research, testing and constant monitoring of all scientific literature available, RIFM maintains its Database as the most comprehensive source worldwide of physical-chemical, toxicological and eco-toxicological data associated with known fragrance and flavor materials.
-RIFM's scientific findings are evaluated by an independent Expert Panel—an international group of dermatologists, pathologists, toxicologists, reproduction, respiratory and environmental scientists.
-The Expert Panel evaluates the safety of fragrance ingredients under conditions of intended use and publishes its results in peer-reviewed scientific journals.
-The decisions of the Expert Panel regarding restrictions of use are published as IFRA Standards.
-For more information about RIFM, visit www.rifm.org or e-mail firstname.lastname@example.org.
+All of RIFM's scientific findings are evaluated by an independent Expert Panel—an international group of dermatologists, pathologists, toxicologists, reproduction, respiratory and environmental scientists.
+The Expert Panel evaluates the safety of fragrance ingredients under conditions of intended use and publishes their results in peer-reviewed scientific journals.
+The decisions of the Expert Panel regarding restrictions of use are also published in the IFRA Standards.
+For more information about RIFM and its activities, visit www.rifm.org or e-mail firstname.lastname@example.org.